NikKowPHP/lessayweb/project_rules.md

 2. Core Principles

-Senior-Level Code: All code must be written at a senior developer level, demonstrating a deep understanding of JavaScript/TypeScript, React, Next.js, and web development best practices.
+Senior-Level Code: All code must be written at a senior developer level, demonstrating a deep understanding of JavaScript/TypeScript, React, Next.js the latest version 13+, and web development best practices.

 Strict Adherence: These standards are not optional.
 All developers are required to follow them strictly.
 Deviations must be justified and approved by the lead developer.